Best practices for management

 5. Authorization requirements for the change

-Appropriate analytical techniques, including qualitative hazard evaluation methods, should be used to review the potential safety, health, and environmental impacts of a change.
-To learn more about the foundation of management of change check out our blog post: What is Management of Change?
+Use appropriate analytical techniques, including qualitative hazard evaluation methods, to review the potential safety, health, and environmental impacts of a change.

 The PSM standard’s MOC acts to control company changes when the outcome could affect applicable processes.
 For example, a MOC procedure will be required if the company changes anything related to its process chemicals, technology, equipment, procedures, or facilities.